xiaobo-guo/SLDebias/readme.md

 ./shell/score_adjustment.sh
 ```

-Then to generate the comparison results of the adjusted and original score for random method, Bayesian network and linear regression, please run the following commands:
+Then to generate the comparison results of the adjusted and original score for the random method, Bayesian network, and linear regression, please run the following commands:
 ```
 python ./run_random_baseline.py
 python ./normalize_score_random.py --baseline=prediction --split_type=percent --split_size=10 --normalize_method=random